 Talent transferring mixture to columns.

 Talent putting column in centrifuge and starting it.
 TEXT: All centrifugation steps at 10,000 – 16,000 x g Videographer: Obtain multiple reusable takes of this shot because it will be reused.

+Obtained four different shots of 3.2.4. that could be used later in the protocol

 Remove the flow through [1] and add 400 microliters of RNA Prep Buffer directly to the column [2].
 Centrifuge for 30 seconds and discard the flow through [3].